HUMAN SEXUAL RESPONSE

 Travis, Gilbert, Bangor and Maclachlan went on to form a band, The Zulus (a/k/a Wild Kingdom, a/k/a Screaming Mimis, a/k/a the Gospel Birds) and released a self-titled LP in 1985, and then Down On The Floor in 1989 on Slash Records, produced by Bob Mould of Husker Du.

 Malcolm Travis later played drums for Mould's Sugar, and for Kustomized, with Peter Prescott of Mission Of Burma and Volcano Suns.

 Rich Gilbert was a member of Concussion Ensemble, Clown, Frank Black and the Catholics, played on four Tanya Donelly solo releases, and currently plays pedal steel with Thad Cockerell.
 He also played on recordings by Uncle Tupelo, Steve Wynn, and The Lemonheads.
 Gilbert toured with Jack White and Wanda Jackson’s band, playing pedal steel, including appearances on Late Night with David Letterman and the Conan O'Brien Show.
 In 2016 released his first-ever solo album, Stereo Action Music.
 Read more HERE

 Dini Lamot launched a new career as "Musty Chiffon."
 Aided by long-time partner Windle Davis, Lamot/Chiffon recorded a dance version of "Jackie Onassis" in 1999.

-Another reunion gig at Boston's House Of Blues (with opening act Unnatural Axe, a band from the same era and frequent co-bill with HSR back in the day) is happening on November 3rd.
-Tickets HERE
+The most recent reunion gig (with opening act Unnatural Axe, a band from the same era and frequent co-bill with HSR back in the day) took place at Boston's House Of Blues on November 3rd, 2017 with nearly 2500 attendees.